strmlineapp-ux/agileflow/src/docs/data-documentation.md

 **Important Security Note:** The process of creating a new tenant and configuring their Firebase project is a privileged, administrative action. **A UI should NOT be created for tenants to enter their own Firebase details**, as this would be a significant security risk.

 The correct, secure workflow is as follows:
-1.  **Admin Provisioning**: When a new tenant signs up, a system administrator for AgileFlow uses secure, backend scripts (e.g., Google Cloud SDK) to create a new, dedicated Firebase project for that tenant.
+1.  **Admin Provisioning**: When a new tenant signs up, a system administrator for AgileFlow uses secure, backend scripts (e.g., Google Cloud SDK) to programmatically create a new, dedicated Firebase project for that tenant.
 2.  **Secure Key Management**: The configuration keys for this new project are then securely added to the application's central tenant configuration store (currently simulated in `firebase.ts`, but would be a secure database in production).
 3.  **Tenant Access**: The tenant is then given their unique subdomain (e.g., `new-company.agileflow.app`) to access their isolated environment.
 They never handle API keys directly.

-#### Implementation & Development Strategy

-It's recommended to **postpone the implementation of a tenant management UI and the automated provisioning script** for a later development stage.
-This approach allows the team to focus on building the core application features that deliver immediate value to the first users.
-The current architecture, with a simulated tenant lookup in `firebase.ts`, provides a robust foundation for development and can be easily transitioned to a fully automated system when the application is ready to scale.

-When the time is right, the automated script would use the Google Cloud SDK to programmatically create and configure new Firebase projects, and a secure internal admin panel would be built to manage the tenant configurations in the master database.

 ### Tenant Parameters & Independence